windelmm/FindingDoners-Udacity/README.md

-# Finding Donoers for CharityML
+# Finding Donors for CharityML

 Use supervised learning to find suitable donors for a charity.